Red wine and black tea are both famous for their tannin content. But, what are tannins exactly and what are the side effects of tannins?

 The popularity of these foods is why we need to take such a close look at the health impacts of tannins.
 If you’re going to be consuming them regularly, it’s worth understanding how they affect your body.

-Benefits, Risks And Side Effects Of Tannins
+Benefits And Risks Of Tannins

 The Problems With Tannins